-1 potential management role and interest on, you know, 2 medical management courses, but I think within the Trust there needs to be some sort of induction 3 programme into your role.
-We get inducted into 4 5 everything else, so why can't we be inducted at local 13:13 Trust level as to what's needed of you, who do 6 7 you report to directly, what's the chain of command.
-8 I guess we're supposed to know these things, yes, but 9 just somebody to say, right, here, this and this and this, and then here's somebody else to tell you what 10 13:13 11 the current live issues are and what you need to do.
-12 The public will want to know now how are we assured 248 Q. 13 that urology services, because we are here now, but any services are safe?
-As a Clinical Director did you 14 a way of doing that?

-A. Yes, but there wasn't enough.
-I guess because there were so many other issues going on there wasn't enough time to dedicate yourself to that role.
-It is probably a role, if you are going to be strategically thinking, doing good governance, then you need a lot more time to it.
+Т potential management role and interest on, you know, 2 medical management courses, but I think within the 3 Trust there needs to be some sort of induction 4 programme into your role.
+We get inducted into 5 everything else, so why can't we be inducted at local 13:13 6 Trust level as to what's needed of you, who do 7 you report to directly, what's the chain of command.
+8 I guess we're supposed to know these things, yes, but 9 just somebody to say, right, here, this and this and 10 this, and then here's somebody else to tell you what 13:13 11 the current live issues are and what you need to do.
+12 248 Q. The public will want to know now how are we assured 13 that urology services, because we are here now, but any 14 services are safe?
+As a Clinical Director did you 15 regard it as in your job description to try and develop 13:13 16 a way of doing that?
+17 Α. Yes, but there wasn't enough.
+I guess because there 18 were so many other issues going on there wasn't enough 19 time to dedicate yourself to that role.
+It is probably 20 a role, if you are going to be strategically thinking, 13:14 21 doing good governance, then you need a lot more time to 22 it.
 You need a day a week perhaps to do it.
+23 249 Q. Looking back on it now, you can, I'm sure, see these 24 things even more clearly in the context of this, but 25 one thing that stands out as well is a reluctance to 13:14 26 sit down with the individual concerned, and meet and 27 talk and understand.
+Do you think, with hindsight, 28 there should have been someone undertaking that role, 29 and who should that have been?